cabratteberg/cse15l-lab-reports/LabReport2.md

 # Part 3

-Most of the stuff we learned in lab was completely new to me.
+Most of the concepts we learned in lab the past two weeks were completely new to me.
 Some things that stood out to me that I found helpful was being able to use the `ssh` command to connect to a remote server such as our CSE15L account.
 I also thought that being able to build and run our own web servers using `Server.java` and `NumberServer.java` as templates was very interesting.